Real Estate Investing with a Solo 401(k)

 - Gain the ability to make traditional investments, such as stocks, but also all IRS approved alternative asset investments, such as real estate.

-- Help build your retirement nest egg by contributing up to $56,000 per year ($62,000 if over the age of 50) – almost 10 times the maximum contribution amount of an IRA
+- Help build your retirement nest egg by contributing up to $58,000 per year ($64,500 if age 50 or older) – almost 10 times the maximum contribution amount of an IRA

 - Contribute to your plan using pre-tax or Roth (after-tax) funds.
 Below, please find a link that discussed the benefits of using Roth funds to purchase real estate